 - From October, employers will pay Employer NICs and pension contributions, and 20 per cent of wages to make up 80 per cent total, up to a cap of £2,500.
 The Government will pay 60 per cent of wages up to a cap of £1,875 for the hours the employee does not work.

-- As of midnight on Tuesday 26 May, 8.5 million people have been furloughed – worth £15.5 billion to over 1 million businesses.
+- 9.4 million people have been furloughed – worth over £28 billion to over 1.2 million businesses.

 - The Government has provided an £8 billion boost to the welfare system: